Coldparasite/Thaetis/Session Notes/Session 12.md

 	Secret Room
 		There are a number of chests and bookshelves with random loot Loot
-				1 Scrolls of Comprehend Languages
+				1 Scrolls of Comprehend Languages Johan
-				4 Scrolls of Cure Wounds
+				4 Scrolls of Cure Wounds Johan all
 				1 Scroll of Speak with Animals
-				2 Scrolls of Blindness/Deafness
+				2 Scrolls of Blindness/Deafness Kaarth
 				1 Scroll of Enhance Ability
-				2 Scrolls of Knock
+				2 Scrolls of Knock Kaarth
-				1 Scroll of Silence
+				1 Scroll of Silence kaarth
 				9 Unidentified scrolls
 					3 Scrolls of Dispell Magic
 					1 Scroll of Speak with Dead